reubenisboring/CodeOfConduct/README.md

 #### Interview
 Interviews often occur on our TeamSpeak3 server, however there is no obligation for the interview to take place there, and we will be happy to use another means such as Google Hangout or Skype.
 Present in the interview there is likely to be two existing staff members present, this ensures that an unbiased view is formed on the interviewee, and to try and change up the conversation between interviewers.

-### Roles

-#### Manager
-Managers deal with the day to day runnings of NerdPing.
-This often includes the organising of other staff members, management of servers, or working on documents (such as this one.)

-#### Moderator
-The jurisdiction of a moderator is that of community presence, such as the TeamSpeak3 server, Counter-Strike: Global Offensive servers, and social networks (such as blogs, forums, and social media).